The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 If you’re struggling to find areas where you can cut back, you might need to think outside the box.
 Do you really go to the gym enough to justify the membership fee, or could you cancel and go for a run instead?
 And could you stop buying your lunch at work by bringing a sandwich with you?
 If you’ve managed to free up some cash each month, it’s worth starting a rainy day fund.

-The thinkmoney Personal Account could be one way you could stay in control of your money if you’re just about managing.
+The thinkmoney Managed Current Account could be one way you could stay in control of your money if you’re just about managing.
 It ringfences the money you need for your important bills so you can’t accidentally spend it on anything else.
 The rest goes onto your card so you know you’re free to spend this without worrying you’re using money you shouldn’t.
 And because the account takes care of your bills for you, you won’t need to worry about late payment fees or charges.